2020PB/police-brutality/reports/Oregon.md

 A small group of officers is gathered on the sidewalk.
 Protestors have been referring to them habitually as an "unnamed Federal Terrorist militia."
 Protestors begin shouting at the group and approaching them.
 They respond by throwing tear gas and shooting at protestors.

-tags: tear-gas, shoot, projectile, protestor
+tags: tear-gas, shoot, projectile, protester

 id: or-portland-53